 Projects that are moving forward but will not be able to close a loan prior to the end of the current SFY will be considered to have obligated funds if the loan applicant has held a public hearing or meeting and/or a Finding of No Significant Impact or Categorical Exclusion has been signed and issued by the NDEE Director.
 These actions shall be considered to constitute a binding commitment with the community for a DWSRF loan.
-The binding commitment will expire at the end of SFY 2022.
-PWSs with binding commitments issued in SFY 2020 will be able to close loans prior to the October 1st bypass dates, under the terms noted in the SFY 2020 IUP (except interest rate) unless the SFY 2021 funding list or bypass criteria provide better financing alternatives before those dates.
+The binding commitment will expire at the end of SFY 2023.
+PWSs with binding commitments issued in SFY 2021 will be able to close loans prior to the October 1st bypass dates, under the terms noted in the SFY 2021 IUP (except interest rate) unless the SFY 2022 funding list or bypass criteria provide better financing alternatives before those dates.
 The PWS may request an extension of one year for the binding commitment if unforeseen circumstances occur and prevent the PWS from closing the loan.

-To meet critical public health needs resulting from a natural or manmade disaster which may or may not activate the State Emergency Operations Plan, the Chief Medical Officer of NDHHS-DPH may request the Director of NDEE to bypass the order of priority projects listed in the IUP and to prioritize any remaining available funds for eligible drinking water projects.
+The Director of NDEE can bypass the order of priority projects listed in the IUP to meet critical public health needs resulting from a natural or manmade disaster which may or may not activate the State Emergency Operations Plan, and to prioritize any remaining available funds for eligible drinking water projects.

-Land Acquisition, Source Water Protection Area, and Water Meter Projects listed on the SFY 2021 IUP may also be funded in accordance with IUP CWSRF, Section I, Part VII "Source Water Protection Area and Water Meter Projects".
+Land Acquisition, Source Water Protection Area, and Water Meter Projects listed on the SFY 2022 IUP may also be funded in accordance with IUP CWSRF, Section I, Part VII "Source Water Protection Area and Water Meter Projects".
 Land Acquisition, Source Water Protection Area, and Water Meter projects may be funded after the CWSRF bypass date, subject to availability of CWSRF funding.
-In addition, de-chlorination projects listed under the CWSRF ranking list may be funded as DWSRF low-priority projects after the October 1, 2020 bypass date, should funds remain available.
+In addition, de-chlorination projects listed under the CWSRF ranking list may be funded as DWSRF low-priority projects after the October 1, 2021 bypass date, should funds remain available.

 Projects ranked with at least 60 points will be carried forward for up to four years in the IUP if the criteria resulting in the system's priority ranking remains in effect.
-All remaining Low Priority status projects will be carried forward for up to four years in the IUP if the system has a Preliminary Engineering Report on file with the NDHHS-DPH.
+All remaining Low Priority status projects will be carried forward for up to four years in the IUP if the system has a Preliminary Engineering Report on file with NDEE.